 Luce Line Loops - June 10

-With four ride lengths ranging from 12 to 50 miles, the Luce Line Loops ride is perfect for families, beginner riders and experts alike.
-Part of the 75th annual, week-long Hutchinson Water Carnival, Luce Line Loops brings people together to celebrate the rich history, tradition and people of the Hutchinson area.
+With ride lengths ranging from 12 to 75 miles, the Luce Line Loops ride is perfect for families, beginner riders and experts alike.
+Part of the annual, week-long Hutchinson Water Carnival, Luce Line Loops brings people together to celebrate the rich history, tradition and people of the Hutchinson area.
 All rides begin and end at the Crow River Winery in Hutchinson.

 Named for its 17-mile loop around Lake Bemidji, all skill levels can enjoy this leisurely ride and community bike festival in northern Minnesota.
 With this much lakefront riding, it’s shore to be a good time for all riders.
 Add to your enjoyment by visiting stations along the way featuring live music, delicious food and family-friendly activities.

-Now entering its 19th year, the Shooting Star Trail Ride is a bonafide Minnesota institution.
+Now celebrating its 20th year, the Shooting Star Trail Ride is a bonafide Minnesota institution.
 With a wide range of ride options, from the 4-mile fun ride to the 100 mile century ride, everyone can enjoy this scenic ride through Prairie Vision country in southern Minnesota.
 Relax and enjoy the trail’s flat terrain, diverse foliage, small towns and laidback country life.

 It’s not a race, it’s a heavenly little ride!
 Join more than 1,000 cyclists from across Minnesota and neighboring states for the annual Tour of Saints in St. Joseph.
 Amble along quiet byways and rolling hills, savor treats at rest stops and relish the verdant summer morning on an 18-, 35- or 50-mile course.
 Make this the year you ride the Tour.
 Join the tradition!

-A fully supported four day, 300-mile bike ride to raise vital funds for HIV/AIDS services, treatment, prevention and awareness, the 15th Anniversary Red Ribbon Ride is sure to be a powerful experience for all riders.
-Begin the four day journey at the Mall of America and travel southeast to Lake City, Rochester, Northfield and the grand finale event at the State Capitol.
+A fully supported two day bike ride to raise vital funds for HIV/AIDS services, treatment, prevention and awareness, the Red Ribbon Ride is a powerful experience for all riders.
+After checking in at the Mall of America, you and your bike will be transported to One Heartland camp in central Minnesota, your home base for the ride.
 Whether you’re a first time rider, experienced veteran, looking for a physical challenge, cycling through Minnesota or have a connection to the cause, the Red Ribbon Ride is for you.

-Riding the 120-mile Mesabi Trail is always a treat, but its annual Great River Energy tour is truly next level fun.
-Choose from four routes, ranging from 67 to 14 miles, and explore the trail’s exquisite Iron Range scenery, rolling hills and open-pit mines on this unique bicycling tour to benefit the Mesabi Trail and Club Mesabi.
+Riding the Mesabi Trail is always a treat, but its annual Great River Energy tour is truly next level fun.
+Choose from four routes, ranging from 11 to 71 miles, and explore the trail’s exquisite Iron Range scenery, rolling hills and open-pit mines on this unique bicycling tour to benefit the Mesabi Trail and Club Mesabi.
 Registration includes a live concert and picnic dinner at the finish, transportation for riders and bicycles, and a three day trail pass for even more adventures.

 The Kraus-Anderson Bike Duluth Festival is a chain-rattling Minnesota biking event you don’t want to miss.
 Whether you’re a road biking spandex warrior, free-ridin’ adrenaline junkie or family that craves adventure, good times are guaranteed.
 Get ready to celebrate Duluth’s world-class bike trails with a full weekend of road and mountain biking events.
 With everything from a kids bike parade to an enduro race, the Bike Duluth Festival truly has something for everyone.